fbpx

 NCT Cost

 The cost of a full car test is €55.
-If you fail the test, you will be provided with a list of everything that your car failed on.
+If you fail the test, you will receive a list of everything your car failed on.
 You then have 21 days to repeat your car test.
 If you’re re-test only requires a visual inspection e.g. wheel nuts, it will be free of charge.
 However, if you need to have your car re-tested using mechanics, it will cost €28.
-Remember that only the parts of the car that failed the test will be re-tested.
+Remember that only the car’s parts that failed the test will be re-tested.
 Your car does not receive a full car check during your re-test.

 What should I do if I fail my test?

-If you fail your NCT don’t panic!
-Take the NCT report given to you at the test centre and bring it to your mechanic.
+If you fail your NCT, don’t panic!
+Take the NCT report from the test centre and bring it to your mechanic.
 They will be able to order any parts needed to fix the issues found for your car and book your car in to be fixed.
 When you know the time frame your car will be fixed you can book in for a re-test.

-There are three changes being introduced to the National Car Test, that drivers of passenger vehicles, up to 8 people, will be tested for going forward.
+Three changes are being introduced to the National Car Test, that drivers of passenger vehicles, up to 8 people, will be tested for going forward.

-2. More clarification on each item on which a car will be tested and criteria for pass/fail outcomes are published in more detail to give guidance to the public and automotive industry regarding why a vehicle may fail the NCT.
+2. More clarification on each item on which a car will be tested and criteria for pass/fail outcomes are published in more detail to guide the public and automotive industry regarding why a vehicle may fail the NCT.

-3. Escalation of defects will be introduced.
-This is where a combination of deficiencies found in one area of the vehicle is recorded in the NCT.
-Such a combination of deficiencies could lead to the result of the NCT being escalated to ‘fail dangerous’.
-Where a vehicle receives a ‘fail dangerous’ result, it is considered to constitute a direct or immediate risk to road safety and the vehicle is not deemed roadworthy and should not be driven on the road under any circumstances.
+3. Escalation of defects: This is where a combination of deficiencies found in one area of the vehicle is recorded in the NCT.
+Such a combination of deficiencies could escalate the NCT to ‘fail dangerous’.
+Where a vehicle receives a ‘fail dangerous’ result, it is considered to constitute a direct or immediate risk to road safety.
+The vehicle is not deemed roadworthy and should not be driven on the road.

-What is OBD Testing and why is it being introduced?
+What is OBD Testing, and why has it being introduced?

-According to the NCT service, An On-Board Diagnostics System (OBD) is a computer system inside a vehicle, which tracks and regulates a car’s performance.
-It collects information from sensors inside the vehicle, to alert the user to a problem, often before it becomes a major issue.
-With the introduction of OBD testing, Ireland will be amongst the first of the EU Member States implement such testing under the EU Directive 2014/45.
+According to the NCT service, An On-Board Diagnostics System (OBD) is a computer system inside a vehicle which tracks and regulates a car’s performance.
+It collects information from sensors inside the vehicle to alert the user to a problem, often before it becomes a major issue.
+With the introduction of OBD testing, Ireland will be amongst the first of the EU Member States to implement such testing under the EU Directive 2014/45.

-This new OBD testing will be introduced on a phased basis, to allow customers and the automotive industry to familiarise themselves with this new change in the NCT process.
-Phase one will follow the following logic; when an OBD error code is detected it will result in the vehicle receiving an “Advisory Pass” provided the vehicle passes on all other items being assessed.
-Phase two will be introduced from early 2022 with a more strict approach.
+This new OBD testing will be introduced on a phased basis to allow customers and the automotive industry to familiarise themselves with this new change in the NCT process.
+Phase one will follow the following logic; when an OBD error code is detected, it will result in the vehicle receiving an “Advisory Pass”, provided the vehicle passes on all other items being assessed.
+Phase two was introduced in early 2022 with a more strict approach.
 When an error code is detected, this may constitute a reason for “failure”.

 How Can I Pass the NCT? – NCT Checklist

 1. Check your oil and water levels – This is a quick and easy job that you can do yourself.
-Not only will it help you pass your test, but it is an essential step to keep your car running smoothly.
+It will help you pass your test and is an essential step to keep your car running smoothly.

 Car Cleaning

 5. Bring the correct documentation- You may be asked to produce your log book and driving license before the test begins.
-Failure to do so may result in you not receiving the NCT cert. for your car.
-You will also need to print off and show your booking confirmation email on arrival at the test centre.
+Failure to do so may result in you not receiving the NCT cert for your car.
+You must also print off and show your booking confirmation email on arrival at the test centre.

 7. Temperature of your vehicle – A normal operating temperature is recommended in your car when bringing it in for testing.

-9. Horn – The horn should be correctly mounted and fitted and in working order.
+9. Horn – The horn should be correctly mounted, fitted, and in working order.

 10. Locking system – Doors should lock and open correctly.